Community Recognition and Community Response, Chair – Marilyn Mele

 Membership Committee, Chair – LaFaun Reed Kahn

-Every September an event is held to introduce women who are interested to the VIA.
+Every September an event is held to introduce women who are interested in the VIA.
 They receive a guided tour of the JLMH, a packet of information, and a warm welcome from the membership.
 In addition, committee chairs explain their committee’s responsibilities to encourage new members to join them.
 A member mentorship program has been established.
 This committee also includes Sunshine and Memorial activities.

 Preservation of Records, Chair – Carolyn Kozakowski